Sport Management Testimonials

 - Corporate Hospitality Internship - 2008 Senior PGA Championship at Oak Hill Country Club

-In between these things, I was able to work at the Student Life Center as a Fitness Center Staffer, volunteer at multiple Sport Studies Club events, and even work on the “Chain Gang” during football games.
+In between these things, I was able to work at the Athletic Center as a fitness center staffer, volunteer at multiple Sport Studies Club events, and even work on the “Chain Gang” during football games.
 The point I’m trying to make is this: if you are in this program, you have no excuse not to succeed.
 There are simply too many opportunities on campus and just down the road not to get valuable experience.

 One thing I have learned is that the sport industry, and specifically the area of event management, is a very small world, and by nature, very competitive.
 It is essential to get ahead while in school.
 Fisher can serve as the catalyst for almost anything you want to accomplish, but take my advice, and put the effort in while you’re there.